OICR/softeng-blog/_posts/chen_chen/2017-06-22-Using-Jump-Servers-in-SSH.md

 ### Granting Access to a Server

-Adding access to a server is as easy as adding the client’s public key (by default id_pub file), to the ‘authorized_keys’ on the server.
+Adding access to a server is as easy as adding the client’s public key (by default located in id_rsa.pub file), to the ‘authorized_keys’ on the server.

 ~~~BASH
 .ssh/authorized_keys